CSCfi/csc-env-eff/hands-on/linux_prerequisites/basic-file-editing.md

 We downloaded a file called my-first-file.sh, made a copy of it (yourname-first-file.sh), and now we practise how to edit it!

-These exercises are done with nano editor, but you can use your favorite editor too.
+These exercises are done with `nano` editor, but you can use your favorite editor too.
 Here's the [nano cheet sheat](https://www.nano-editor.org/dist/latest/cheatsheet.html)

-1. Open the file with nano:
+1. Open the file with `nano`:
 ```bash
 nano yourname-first-file.sh
 ```